Romania: Sports

 Football is the most popular sport in Romania with over 219,000 registered players as of 2018.
-The market for professional football in Romania is roughly €740 million according to UEFA.
+The market for professional football in Romania was roughly €740 million in 2018 according to UEFA.

 The governing body is the Romanian Football Federation, which belongs to UEFA.
 The Romania national football team played its first match in 1922 and is one of only four national teams to have taken part in the first three FIFA World Cups, the other three being Brazil, France, and Belgium.
 Overall, it has played in seven World Cups and had its most successful period during the 1990s, when it finished 6th at the 1994 FIFA World Cup, eventually being ranked 3rd by FIFA in 1997.

 The most successful club is Steaua București, who were the first Eastern European team to win the UEFA Champions League in 1986, and were runners-up in 1989.
 Dinamo București reached the UEFA Champions League semi-final in 1984 and the UEFA Cup Winners' Cup semi-final in 1990.
 Other important Romanian football clubs are Rapid București, UTA Arad, Universitatea Craiova, Petrolul Ploiești, CFR Cluj, Astra Giurgiu, and Viitorul Constanța (the latter having recently merged with FCV Farul Constanța).

 Tennis is the second most popular sport.
 Romania reached the Davis Cup finals three times in 1969, 1971 and 1972.
 The second most popular team sport is handball.
 The men's team won the handball world championship in 1961, 1964, 1970, 1974 making them the third most successful nation ever in the tournament.
 The women's team won the world championship in 1962 and have enjoyed more success than their male counterparts in recent years.
 In the club competition Romanian teams have won the EHF Champions League a total of three times, Steaua București won in 1968 as well as 1977 and Dinamo București won in 1965.
 In women's handball, powerhouse CSM București lifted the EHF Champions League trophy in 2016.

 Popular individual sports include combat sports, martial arts, and swimming.
 In professional boxing, Romania has produced many world champions across the weight divisions internationally recognised by governing bodies.
 Another popular combat sport is professional kickboxing, which has produced prominent practitioners including.

 Romania's 306 all-time Summer Olympics medals would rank 12th most among all countries, while its 89 gold medals would be 14th most.
 The 1984 Summer Olympics was their most successful run, where they won 53 medals in total, 20 of them gold, ultimately placing 2nd to the hosts United States in the medal rankings.
 Amongst countries who have never hosted the event themselves, they are second in the total number of medals earned.
 Gymnastics is the country's major medal-producing sport.